If all mankind were to disappear, the world would regenerate back to the rich state of equilibrium that existed ten thousand years ago.

 My travels have convinced me that we are among the last generation who will be able to experience tropical forests, think about them, and to be illuminated by them.
 Humanity has developed with wilderness, and the cover of night.
 A nocturnal world without escape from the glare of electrical lights is disturbing.
 The concept of future generations not being able to discover the elegant beauty of a dark, starry night accompanied by the sound of nature is profound tragedy.

-This next paper by Prof. Eisenbeis summarizes the altered behaviors of insects by artifical lights at night.
+This next paper by Prof. Eisenbeis of Mainz University in Germany summarizes the altered behaviors of insects by artifical lights at night.

 Artificial night lighting and insects: Attraction of insects to streetlamps in a rural setting in Germany.